-The EL/PL book was profitable in 2020, benefitting from re-underwriting of the book implemented over the past few years.
+The EL/PL book was profitable in 2023 and continues to benefit from the re-underwriting of the book over the past few years.
+This business also benefited from favourable prior year developments.
+The Underwriters are exploring new areas to expand this business.